Unthrottled/blog/_posts/2017-12-29-Hydration-Driven-Devolpment.md

 ### Step Two: Add a test

-Knowing where to start writing test is tricky sometimes.
+Knowing which class to start writing tests for is tricky sometimes.
 At the moment there are two interfaces and one concrete class that needs to be implemented.
 The difficult bit comes to deciding how the unit test is written.